-Children deserve a rich, powerful literacy education, so Whiz Kids Mauritius has purchased the The Units of Study for Teaching Reading and Writing K-5 developed by Lucy Calkins and the Teacher's College of Columbia University in New York City.
+Children deserve a rich, powerful literacy education, so Whiz Kids Mauritius has purchased The Units of Study for Teaching Reading and Writing developed by Lucy Calkins at the Teacher's College of Columbia University in New York City.
 The engaging lessons build students' skills and confidence as readers and writers, and support the idea that effective instruction involves demonstration, guided practice, and individualized feedback.
 The Units are built on 30+ years of research in countries across the world.

 Our workshops make it clear to children that when they apply strategies, work hard, and get help, their reading and writing gets visibly and dramatically better.

 Phonics (or word study) is an important component of literacy instruction.
 During the phonics workshop children are directly taught about letters, words, and spelling patterns, and they apply their knowledge to reading (decoding) and writing (encoding) words.
-Children learn to master letter sounds and word patterns in a predictable order (beginning with initial consonants, then final consonants, then short vowels, digraphs, blends, long vowels, etc.).
+Children learn to master letter sounds and word patterns in a predictable order (beginning with initial consonants, then final consonants, short vowels, digraphs, blends, long vowels, etc.).
 Even when students develop at different rates, their progress still follows this predictable order – they just move through the stages at different times.

 Children cultivate a curiosity about words by discovering common spelling features and by using critical thinking to categorize words.
 They develop accurate recognition and production of words, and children realize that phonics instruction matters because it enables them to read and write.